csc-training/esiwace-summerschool-2024/B2/L4/docs/data-management.md

 - HDF (Hierarchical Data Format) is used in EO and satellite data
     - Under the hood of netCDF

-- zarr is the modern alternative for the above
+- Zarr is the modern alternative for the above
     - Supports chunking, compression and can store metadata

 # The ESM data standards